piking77420/Xnor/CONVENTIONS.md

 This document shows our coding conventions and explains why we chose to use them.

-We took the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) as an example for this document.
+We took the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) as an example when writing this document.

 ## Summary